Teen Snowboarding Phenom Chloe Kim Wins Gold Medal

-Seventeen-year-old Korean-American Chloe Kim lived up to all expectations when she dropped into the halfpipe during the women’s Olympic snowboarding competition in Pyongyang, South Korea today.
+Seventeen-year-old Korean-American Chloe Kim lived up to all expectations when she dropped into the half-pipe during the women’s Olympic snowboarding competition in Pyeongchang, South Korea, today.

 Two years ago, at 15, Kim made history as the youngest woman to be able to land back-to-back 1080s — or three complete in-air rotations — one of the most challenging tricks in women’s snowboarding.

-And when she executed her dual 1080s in the halfpipe today she became youngest American woman to win the gold medal in the halfpipe.
+And when she executed her dual 1080s in the half-pipe today she became youngest American woman to win the gold medal in the half-pipe.
 China’s Jiayu Liu took silver and American Arielle Gold won bronze.
-(See Kim’s gold medal-winning run below.)
+(See Kim’s gold-medal-winning run below.)

 Kim has also earned admirers with her mid-competition tweets.
-Yesterday, during the qualifiers she said she’d like to be eating ice cream.
+Yesterday, during the qualifiers, she said she’d like to be eating ice cream.
 Today, before her last and final run, she tweeted that she wished she’d finished her breakfast sandwich.

-And, if that wasn’t enough, cameras caught a glimpse of Kim’s dad, Jong Jin, standing on the sidelines with a handmade, laminated sign, that looked like it had been rolled up, as if he’d brought from California with him.
+And, if that wasn’t enough, cameras caught a glimpse of Kim’s dad, Jong Jin, standing on the sidelines with a handmade, laminated sign, that looked like it had been rolled up, as if he’d brought it from California with him.
 He’s called Chloe his American dream.
-See below: